SamTh3D3v/AltBrowser/Alt-Browser.package/AltOneShotMotion.class/README.md

 One shot action in an animation.
-Done once per step.
+Done once.

+ensure that we do this once, even if we are called or used afterwards.